 The Notice of Appeal can be downloaded from the Tribunal website (see useful resources).
 The form must be completed in full and in English.
 Failure to do so can result in it being considered invalid and the Notice of Appeal returned to the individual.
-Both the person appealing and their representative can complete the Notice of Appeal but it must be signed by the person appealing.
-(See ASAP Factsheet 4 for filling in Notice of Appeal).
+The notice of appeal should include the grounds for appealing the HO decision.